Ikeshala/ikeshala-s-portfolio/README.md

    - Go to your repository settings
    - Enable GitHub Pages
    - Set source to `gh-pages` branch
+   - Your site will be available at: `https://yourusername.github.io/ikeshala-s-portfolio/`

+### Important Configuration Notes

+- **Base Path**: Configured for GitHub Pages subdirectory hosting
+- **SPA Routing**: Includes 404.html redirect for client-side routing
+- **Asset Optimization**: Images and assets are automatically optimized

 ### Alternative Deployment Options